 Internal storage devices are installed on your computer and generally cannot be removed while the computer is turned on.
-The most common internal storage devices are HDDs and SSDs.
+The most common internal storage devices are hard-disk drives-HDDs and solid-state drives-SSDs.
 HDDs and SSDs use SATA interface to transfer information.
 SSDs are also physically similar to HDDs, which makes them compatible with existing computers.

-HDDs have disk platters, whereas SSDs have flash memory.
-This makes SSDs faster, quieter, energy efficient, and shock resistant.
+HDDs contain disk platters.
+SSDs use flash memory which makes SSDs faster, quieter, energy-efficient, and shock resistant.